Last Updated: November 2023

 14.6 THE BOOK OF RULES

-The Quran explains all rules which not only help people in making peace in the present life but also in attaining perfection for the next [life].
+The Quran explains all rules that not only help people in making peace in the present life but also in attaining perfection for the next [life].

 …Allah invites to the Home of Peace and guides whom He wills to a straight path.
 (10: 25)